acse-dc1823/spotID/README.md

 ```bash
 python3 run_all_preprocessing.py
 ```
 Be aware that the remove background is a costly procedure, it takes around 10s per image locally.
-You only need to run this once, and then perform the different training tests with the preprocessed images
+You only need to run this once, and then perform the different training tests with the preprocessed images.

 If needed, a `create-train-test.py` is provided under script_preprocessing, which will separate the directories in train and test randomly (not the images).
 This is to make sure that there are no leopards (even different images) seen in training in the test.